 In an ideal world, stewardship would be fully integrated into offerings across the fund management industry.
 However, for practical and commercial reasons this will not happen in the foreseeable future.
-Therefore the systematic and client-driven stewardship services, like those offered by Hermes, will continue to play an important part in helping asset owners and managers fulfil their fiduciary duties and contribute to the creation of long-term value.
+Therefore the systematic and client-driven stewardship services, like those offered by the international business of Federated Hermes, will continue to play an important part in helping asset owners and managers fulfil their fiduciary duties and contribute to the creation of long-term value.